webdeck/homebridge-indigo/README.md

 * "treatAsLockIds": Array of Indigo IDs to treat as locks (instead of lightbulbs) - devices must support on/off to qualify (on = locked)
 * "treatAsDoorIds": Array of Indigo IDs to treat as doors (instead of lightbulbs) - devices must support on/off to qualify (on = open)
 * "treatAsGarageDoorIds": Array of Indigo IDs to treat as garage door openers (instead of lightbulbs) - devices must support on/off to qualify (on = open)
+* "treatAsWindowIds": Array of Indigo IDs to treat as windows (instead of lightbulbs) - devices must support on/off to qualify (on = open)
+* "treatAsWindowCoveringIds": Array of Indigo IDs to treat as window coverings (instead of lightbulbs) - devices must support on/off to qualify (on = open)
 * "thermostatsInCelsius": If true, thermostats in Indigo are reporting temperatures in celsius (optional, defaults to false)
 * "accessoryNamePrefix": Prefix all accessory names with this string (optional, useful for testing)